Benjamin-Philip/Benjamin-Philip.github.io/_posts/2020-09-04-pandoc-pdfs.md

 By using "^" for superscript and "~" for subscript.

 However knowing how to directly use LaTeX is handy as you can't write things like this in Markdown!

 $$\lim_{h \rightarrow 0 } \frac{f(x+h)-f(x)}{h}$$

-What do use to convert doc types?
-Tell us in the comments bellow
+What do you use to convert doc types?
+Tell us in the comments below !